-Flights to the Land of Fire and Ice might be affordable these days thanks to airlines like WOW Air, but once you get on the ground in Iceland you're basically in Scandinavia – and that includes Scandinavian prices.
+Flights to the Land of Fire and Ice might be affordable these days thanks to airlines like WOW Air, but once you get on the ground in Iceland you're basically in Scandinavia – and that means Scandinavian prices.

 While you can find semi-budget-friendly options when it comes to food and accommodation, I'll be honest with you: Iceland tours are expensive.

 BUT there are so many cool things to do and see in Iceland that I don't necessarily think you should forego taking any tours just because of their price tags.

 Instead, let me walk you through the best Iceland tours; I'll tell you which ones I think are worth the money, and which ones you're better off doing on your own or skipping entirely.
 (And note that most of these can be done as day trips from Reykjavik!)

 The following are activities in Iceland that I think are worth doing, but that you can really only do as part of a guided tour.

 Iceland is one of only two places in the entire world where you can see two of the earth's tectonic plates above ground.
 You can see the separating North American and Eurasian plates in Þingvellir National Park – and you can go diving or snorkeling between them in Þingvallavatn Lake!
 This is an epic adventure.
 The water is incredibly incredibly cold year-round, but it's also incredibly clear and blue.
 I promise that the frozen fingers are worth it!

 The thing is, though, that you can't snorkel or dive here independently – you have to book a tour, which comes complete with the necessary gear and a guide.

 My top tour picks: This , or (for experienced divers).
 Or you can if you have a full day.